-The copper-gold mineralization in the Valley, Central, Freedom (Southeast), and Flats resource deposits have favorable openpit geometries with potentially low stripping ratios.
+The copper-gold mineralization in the Valley, Central, Freedom (Southeast), and Flats resource deposits have favorable open-pit geometries with potentially low stripping ratios.
 All four resource deposits are open at depth (> 350-600 m), and importantly, there are zones of shallow, higher grade copper-gold mineralization at the Valley and Freedom (SE) deposits, and high grade below the resource pit at Central.
-Furthermore, there is higher grade copper-gold mineralization at the Freedom Northwest prospect not currently included in the Malmyzh inferred resource estimate due to the need for in-fill drilling.
+Furthermore, there is copper-gold mineralization at the Freedom Northwest prospect not currently included in the Malmyzh inferred resource estimate due to the need for in-fill drilling.

 IGC advised that the Malmyzh joint venture had also advanced Malmyzh in 2015 by receiving approval of the "official on balance C1+C2 reserves" from the GKZ (State Reserves Committee), the government agency authorized to approve resources and reserves in the Russian Federation.
-The Malmyzh "official government approved reserves" were estimated according to the rules and regulations of the Russian Federation, and are not the same as reserves under NI 43-101.
+The Malmyzh "official government approved reserves" were estimated according to the rules and regulations of the Russian Federation, and are not the same as reserves under NI 43-101 or SEC Industry Guide 7.
 The GKZ "official reserves" have been listed and added to the "State Balance of Reserves".
 In addition, IGC advised that the "prospecting phase" of the Malmyzh exploration and mining licenses were successfully completed.
-The joint venture subsequently filed documents to continue to the advanced exploration and mining phase of the project's development as required for "strategically significant" deposits according to Russian law (i.e., the Law on Foreign Investments in Strategic Industries Law or "SIL").
+Subsequently, the joint venture filed documents to continue to the advanced exploration and mining phase of the project's development as required for "strategically significant" deposits according to Russian law (i.e., the Law on Foreign Investments in Strategic Industries, also termed the Strategic Industries Law or "SIL").

-In Q3 2016 IGC advised that SIL approval to advance the Malmyzh project had been received from the Government Commission on Monitoring Foreign Investment (the "Commission").
+In 2016, IGC advised that SIL approval to advance the Malmyzh project had been received from the Government Commission on Monitoring Foreign Investment (the "Commission") (see EMX news release dated July 25, 2016).
 According to IGC, highlights of the Commission's approval include: